Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

 \subsection{Pilot compression and feedback network (PFnet)}

-To further reduce the storage space and the computational complexity of the network at the UE side, the direct pilot compression and feedback without channel estimation are considered.
-To make it possible, the pilot variations should reflect the channel variations, which can be realized by setting the transmitted pilot symbols to be a shared fixed value between the BS and UE.
+Given that the downlink channel estimated at the UE has been compressed for feedback, we can directly feed back the received pilot signals to the BS without channel estimation, which can also reduce the storage space and the computational complexity of the network at the UE.
 In this case, the direct pilot compression and feedback network, called PFnet, is proposed, whose input and ideal output are the pilots and ideal channel matrices, respectively.
-It is found that apart from the difference between the inputs of this network and the channel feedback subnet, the two networks perform nearly the same operations: compression, feedback and reconstruction.
+It is found that apart from the difference between the inputs of this network and the channel feedback subnet, the two networks perform nearly the same operations: compression, feedback, and reconstruction.
 Therefore, it is convenient and valid to reuse the encoder and decoder of the CF subnet as the architecture of the proposed direct pilot feedback network, as shown in Fig. \ref{framework2}.

-To ensure the compatibility of the network with pilots as input, it is indispensable to transform the pilots in the space-frequency domain into the angle-delay domain after the UE extracts the pilot symbols from the received symbols and set the remaining symbols to zero.
-It is worth mentioning that the pilots can be taken as the weighted channel matrices in this case, which means that pilots also inherit the sparsity in angular-delay domain and makes the pilots compressible.
-Compared with CEFnet with explicit channel estimation, PFnet can be seen as the implicit channel estimation and feedback process.
+To ensure the compatibility of the network with pilots as input, it is indispensable to transform the pilots in the space-frequency domain into the angle-delay domain after the UE extracts the pilot symbols from the received symbols and sets the remaining symbols to zero.
+It is worth mentioning that the pilots can be taken as the weighted channel matrices in this case, which means that pilots also inherit the sparsity in angular-delay domain and make the pilots compressible.
+Compared with CEFnet with explicit channel estimation, PFnet can be seen as the implicit channel estimation and feedback.